 Minimum Qualifications for Graduate Student Members

-These are minimum standards for a graduate student to be inducted into Nu Rho Psi.
-Individual chapters may set higher—but not lower—requirements.
-Chapters may also add additional requirements (e.g. a service component).
+Listed below are the minimum standards for a graduate student to be inducted into Nu Rho Psi.

 To be eligible for membership, students must meet the following academic criteria: